smkent/3d/docs/getting-started/printing.md

 ## Slice model

-A 3D model is a representation of a 3-dimensional object.
-A 3D model needs to be "sliced," or converted, into a set of instructions for the printer to follow called G-code.
+As explained before on [Slicer setup][slicer-setup], a 3D model is a representation of a 3-dimensional object.
+A 3D model needs to be "sliced," or converted, into a set of instructions for the printer to follow called [G-code][wiki-g-code].

 Start PrusaSlicer.
 The default view is the Plater, or the build plate preview.